 OSHA’s HazCom 2012 is unique in that it incorporates what is referred to as a downstream flow of information from chemical manufacturers, importers, and distributors to employers and, ultimately, to the employees using the products.
-Therefore, those who know the most about chemicals (i.e., the companies that produce, import, and/or distribute chemicals) have the responsibility to determine potential hazards and to convey that information downstream.
+Therefore, those who know the most about chemicals (i.e., the companies that produce, import, and/or distribute them) have the responsibility to determine potential hazards and to convey that information downstream.

 In the context of HazCom 2012, a chemical manufacturer is an entity that produces hazardous chemicals.
 An importer is an entity that receives hazardous chemicals produced in another country for the purpose of supplying them to distributors or directly to employers within the U.S. A distributor is an entity other than a chemical manufacturer or importer that supplies hazardous chemicals to other distributors and/or to employers.

 An employer is an entity engaged in a business where hazardous chemicals are either used (e.g., a dental practice), distributed, or are produced for use or distribution, including contractors or subcontractors.
 An employee is a worker (e.g., healthcare personnel) who may be exposed to hazardous chemicals under normal operating conditions or in foreseeable emergencies.
 Workers who encounter hazardous chemicals only in non-routine, isolated instances are not covered.

 Exposure or exposed to means that an employee, in the course of employment, is subjected (e.g., by inhalation, ingestion, skin contact, or absorption) to a chemical that is a physical or health hazard.
 Foreseeable emergency (i.e., accidental or possible) means any potential exposure such as, but not limited to, equipment failure, rupture of containers, or failure of control equipment which could result in an uncontrolled release of a hazardous chemical into the workplace.